Moustov/pyharmonytooling/README.md

     [<Chord: A>, <Chord: E>, <Chord: E>, <Chord: A>, <Chord: A7>, <Chord: D>, <Chord: A>, <Chord: E>, <Chord: A>]

 # Release Notes
+* 25/NOV/22
+* start reading guitar tabs when chords are vertical or played in arpeggio
 * 24/NOV/22
   * weird notes (eg. Cb)
   * possible chords cached for optimization